sonjageorgievska/current/proposals/Machine_Learning.md

 - **Form**: Bi-weekly sessions on Mondays at 11-12
 - **Content**: Sessions time is usually divided between discussing issues in projects (if any) and following a video talk of a topic of current interest
-- **Sprint** Organize a workshop on ML for research, where the participants are scientists with limited ML exposure and lots of data.
+- **Sprint**: Organize a workshop on ML for research, where the participants are scientists with limited ML exposure and lots of data.
 Time: January 20-24

-For title, describe your plan in just a few words.
-For context, describe briefly and concretely what is the plan.

 ## What are the expected outputs of the proposed SIG?
 <!--  help text goes here  -->